 -5.
 You don't need to wash your hair every day.
 That's not really about this particular shampoo, just in general.
 If you don't believe me, ask your stylist.
 Just, when you take a shower, rinse it and condition it, if you choose to use a conditioner.
 As I stated above, I really only wash mine once a week.
 Trust me; nobody will be able to tell.

 A little note about the different scents I've tried; Peppermint smells heavenly but has a noticeable tingle, that's good if you like and want it, bad if you don't.
 Lavender is my second favorite, it's a strong lavender scent.
 I mean it, this is not lavender for the weak of heart, this is not 'glade plug ins lavender fairy-farts', this is not a freaking fabric softener with a baby teddy bear on the label, this is hardcore hippie tree hugger lavender (love for the hippie tree huggers).
 If you've never smelled lavender the actual herb, and you've only ever smelled lavender scented products (even the organic ones, because, of the ones I've tried, the organic products that are lavender scented are still not as strong as this one), then you might possibly want to buy the 4 ounce size first to try.
 I like the little 4 ounce bottle anyway because I can refill it from the big bottles and use it on trips, so then you'll have the bottle.
 Tea Tree is strong too, if you like tea tree (I do, I liked this one) you'll really love it, if you don't like tea tree you'll REALLY hate it it, if you aren't sure if you like it, then you should definitely buy the tiny bottle first and try it, you don't want to be stuck with a product that lasts as long as this one does if you don't like it.
 Tea Tree also seems to me to have a very light tingle to it.
 Lastly, Rose.
 ROSE.
 UGH.
 I read online and thought people who didn't like this scent didn't know what they were talking about about this scent being so bad, and I bought it anyway because I trust this company and I was a moron to do it.
 Really, honestly, trust me, it smells nothing like a rose, or even remotely floral, it smells like what I imagine rancid gummy bears might smell like if it were possible for gummy bears to rot, and it is so sickeningly strong and so sweet smelling that when you smell it it makes your teeth hurt.
 I use mine to clean my bathroom and pray longingly for the day when I'll run out of it.
+Been loving the Bronner's for some decades now.
+The peppermint has only recently been toned down; now I can put it on my nether regions and not tingle to the edge of wincing.
+If it's too strong, just dilute it in the bottle; it'll still do what it does best: clean!

 Yes folks, NOTHING will clean and refresh your skin like Bronner's.
 Strips off all the dirt but leaves your natural oils.
 Pure castille soap with zero additives except for the essential oils.
 Makes you realize how much of a film the artificial soaps leave; dove and ivory are a joke next to Bronner's.